KozielGPC/rls-prisma-postgres-graphql-example/README.md

 ## About

-This project is destinated to study the RLS (Row Level Security) with Prisma and PostgreSQL, using `Prisma Extensions`.
+This project is destinated to study the RLS (Row Level Security) with 3 implementations:
+- Prisma and PostgreSQL, using `Prisma Extensions`.
+- GraphQL directives.
+- Nest.JS Guards

 ## Tables and policies